Fall in the USA is my absolute favorite time of year.

 Arguably the most haunted city in all of the United States, visiting New Orleans is another must-do for Halloween lovers.

-New Orleans is filled with delicious food, stunning architecture, crazy fun parties, and interesting history.
+New Orleans is filled with delicious food, stunning architecture, super fun parties, and interesting history.

 During Halloween, the whole city goes all out with decorations, parades, second lines, extra spooky ghost tours, paranormal investigations, and other fun Halloween-y activities.